doda-zz/imagy/README.rst

 Homage
 -----------------

-In the background Imagy uses the awesome library smush which exposes a general interface to handle the various file types.
+In the background Imagy uses the awesome library ``smush.py`` which exposes a general interface to handle the various file types.